cwise24/snopsy/docs/module1/11_Playbook.rst

     SSID:                F5UserGrp_5
     Password:            f5usergrp123!

-.. note:: Lab WiFi is only for running plays against the switches, no internet connectivity
+.. note:: Lab WiFi is only for running plays against the switches, there is **no** internet connectivity

 Running a play